 The Department holds investments that are measured at fair value on a recurring basis.
-Because investing is not a core part of the Department's mission, the Department determined that the disclosures related to those investments only need to be disaggregated by major type.
 Since the Department's investments are pooled with the Town and Light Department's investments, the exact amount of each type of investment cannot be determined.
 However, all of the Town's (and therefore the Department's) investments are considered Level 1.